AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 ### MAGENTO_ADMIN_WEBAPI_TOKEN_LIFETIME

-The lifetime (in seconds) of Magento Admin WebAPI token; if token is older than this value a refresh attempt will be made just before the next WebAPI call.
+The lifetime (in seconds) of the Admin WebAPI token; if token is older than this value a refresh attempt will be made just before the next WebAPI call.

 Example: